Skip to content

 One of my gripes with the Vivobarefoot Primus Lite Knit, which is a barefoot shoe for training, was that its upper lacked security when doing lateral work and advanced plyometrics.
 The upper in the Primus Trail Knit FG solves this issue and it’s not even this shoe’s primary focus.

 Second, the lugs on this shoe actually make this shoe’s sole grippier than some of the other Vivobarefoot shoes on the market that are designed specifically for training.
-I think if you’re regularly training on turf and grass, then this can be a big win for your needs.
+If you’re regularly training on turf and grass, this can be a big win for your needs.

 Whether you’re wanting these for athletic-style workouts, HIIT, or general plyometrics, I think they should work for most of your needs.
 Their upper is more secure than their Primus Knit peer and the lugs add to their traction abilities.